v-ramesh/RepData_PeerAssessment1/PA1_template.md

 1. The mean/median total number of steps per day divided by the number of intervals in a day
 2. The mean number of steps for the interval `i` (averaged across all days)

 Option 1. ensures that the total number of steps for the days with missing values is the same as the mean/median value in the dataset.
 It also has the advantage of being easier to code in R since all the missing values need to be replaced with the same constant value.
-However, it would be insensitive to the variation of activities across intervals, which, from the time series plot of the previous section, we can observe to be significant.
+However, it would be insensitive to the variation of activities across intervals which, from the time series plot of the previous section, can be observed to be significant.
 We therefore use Option 2. as our imputation strategy which would take into account the particular interval for which the missing value is being filled.

 ### Creation of a dataset with missing data filled in
 The average number of steps for each interval were previously calculated and stored in the dataframe `meanStepsByInterval` - we make use of this dataframe in implementing our imputation strategy.